rigetti/pyquil/docs/source/intro.rst

 actually looked at the wavefunction that comes back.
 However, on real quantum hardware, we are unable to directly look at the wavefunction.
 Instead we only have access to the classical bits that are affected by measurements.
-This functionality is emulated by the ``run`` command of a QuantumComputer object.
+This functionality is emulated by :py:func:`QuantumComputer.run`.
 Note that the ``run`` command is to be applied on the compiled version of the program.

 .. code:: python